lmjcbs/lmjcbs.github.io/_posts/2020-01-23-nested_resources_in_rails.markdown

 Resources are sets of routes that map requests made with HTTP verbs to actions (usually CRUD) in a controller, for a table which is represented by a particular Model in a rails application.
 In the context of my rails Project Taskr, this could be described as

-A Project model which has an associated table in the database, that also has a projects controller to handle its CRUD actions.
+A Project model that has an associated table in the database, that also has a projects controller to handle its CRUD actions.

 In the routes.rb file of my project I first need to establish the routes for this with,